pwoloszyn/MinLang/README.md

 to the next line.
 The comparison also applies to strings and etc.

-The "inc" and "dec" increment or decrement the give variable by one respectively, so:
+The "inc" and "dec" increment or decrement the given variable by one respectively, so:
 def x : 1
 inc x
 would increment the variable x by 1.